k0d3x/Messages/README.md

 # ScreenShots

-All Mesages and Chat Messages(basically all chat with a pericular sender you have in your device).
+All Mesages and Chat Messages(basically all chat with a perticular sender you have in your device).

 <p float="left">
   <img src="/Screenshot_messages.png" width="400" />